dotnet-project-file-analyzers/dotnet-project-file-analyzers/rules/configuration.md

 </Project>
 ```

-It is recommanded to use the `.ini` extension for such a file, as it helps
+It is recommended to use the `.ini` extension for such a file, as it helps
-with syntax highlightning.
+with syntax highlighting.
 A custom config file could look like this:

 ``` INI
 is_global = false